 What is an Image Manipulation Library

 Let’s start with a simple description.
 An image manipulation library or IML is a tool that’s main goal is to help you systemize, organize and manipulate graphic elements of your app in different ways.
 Different image manipulation libraries typically serve different purposes and can perform such goals as cropping the images, resizing them, converting them from one format to another, improving their quality and many-many more.
 So, all and all, a tool to use when making a web app.
 Unless, of course, you want to make a dull monochrome app that contains no images whatsoever, which is an unrealistic scenario in a modern world, where design can make or break an app just as easily as its functionality or usability.
+Keep in mind that before adding images to your app, you need to make sure they all look great.
+You can make corrections yourself or delegate the task to a reliable image manipulation service

 The practical usage of some of the entries you are going to see in this article in a short time is a thing of beauty and will do nothing less than improve the development of your next web app by easing the work with the images.
 So, without any further delays, let’s get down to the list.